hasindu2008/slow5/docs/tutorial.md

 In addition to mux selection, if the device thinks a pore is blocked or clogged with something, the MinION may also attempt to eject any DNA or contaminants that might stuck in it.
 This is done by applying a voltage that briefly reverses the ionic flow through the pore in hopes of clearing it out.

+## Signal Conversion

+Before the raw signal collected from a nanopore is recorded, it will undergo a conversion into [pico amps](https://en.wikipedia.org/wiki/Ampere#SI_prefixes).
+This is performed by the Analog to Digital Converter of the nanopore sequencer.
+The conversion is calculated in the following equation:

+`signal_in_pico_ampere = (raw_signal_value + offset) * range / digitisation`

+We will revisit this when we look at the slow5 file format.

 ## Why SLOW5?

 Oxford Nanopore Technologies (ONT) is the leading commercial provider of nanopore sequencing.
 The default FAST5 file format is not optimal for the large amounts of data processing and manipulation required for interpreting nanopore signal data.
 Hence, SLOW5 was developed to overcome inherent limitations in the standard FAST5 signal data format that prevent efficient, scalable analysis and cause many headaches for developers.